-How the Alley Cat Allies Saved the Boardwalk Cats
+How the Alley Cat Allies Saved the Boardwalk

-The Alley Cat Allies love the boardwalk cats of Atlantic City, New Jersey, and because of a trap-neuter-return (TNR) program, they have managed to naturally reduce what could have become an out of control population by 71 percent.
+The Alley Cat Allies love the boardwalk cats of Atlantic City, New Jersey, and because of a trap-neuter-return (TNR) program, they have managed to naturally reduce what could have become an out-of-control population by 71 percent.

 No one really knows how long ago the cats first appeared and have been living in the boardwalk area, but no new kittens have been born there since the TNR program began.
 There are just over 130 cats that live there, some feral, and some strays.
 The program has been running successfully since 2000, the same year animal control authorities ordered that the cats all be rounded up and killed.
 Thanks to the Alley Cat Allies stepping in, however, a horrible fate was prevented for the feline population.
 The population proved to contentedly coexist (mostly from a comfortable distance) with the people of Atlantic City who have come to accept them.